seriaati/social-media/README.md

 # social-media

-This is a concept of using GitHub as a social media platform.
+This is a concept of using a GitHub repository as a social media platform.

 I just had this idea while walking on the streets and thought I'd write them down, evne though I probably won't be implementing it.

-This README explains how each GitHub feature can contribute to making GitHub as a social media platform, along with some of my other thoughts.
+This README explains how each GitHub feature can contribute to making a GitHub repo as a social media platform, along with some of my other thoughts.
 Because these are my raw thoughts quickly written down without any proper organization, it could be quite messy and have a lot of blabbering.

 ## Goal

-The goal is to use as least external technologies as possible and use as much native GitHub features as possible to create a social media platform on GitHub.
+The goal is to use as least external technologies as possible and use as much native GitHub features as possible to create a social media platform on a GitHub repo.
 For example, making a static site that pulls information from this repo via GitHub API is not within the goal of this concept.
 However, building a GitHub bot to fill in features that are not natively supported by GitHub and assist the operation of the social media is acceptable.

 ## Features